|The History of Tudor Sailing Club by Kay Girard (2009 - updated 2020)|

 It became obvious in time that more extensive sailing waters were required for the improving Club sailors.
-Near Eastern Road bridge was an old rifle range blessed with a large ‘hump’ which proved a splendid grandstand and site for a flagstaff.
+Near Eastern Road bridge was an old rifle range blessed with a large 'hump' which proved a splendid grandstand and site for a flagstaff.
 One could look out across to Farlington Marshes and there was not a mooring in sight.
 It was ideal for dinghy racing.
-The Sailing Club’s aim was to keep it that way and it wanted to keep it that way and wanted to ban all moorings in ‘their waters’.
+The Sailing Club's aim was to keep it that way and it wanted to ban all moorings in 'their waters'.
 A full racing programme was planned from April until the end of September.

 The land for the first Club building was leased from Portsmouth City Council on a short term lease because Hampshire County Council had ideas of widening the Eastern Road.
 Members at that time regarded their little hump as idyllic.
 It was pure luxury when facilities became available in the form of an ex-service Nissan hut.
 A cup of tea could be brewed on a primus stove after the day's racing had finished but only if someone had remembered to transport the water from home!
 During the winter the hut was available for fitting out of boats under cover.